Fixed protection

 - You can still apply for fixed protection 2016 (there’s no deadline).
 Previous versions are no longer available

-- Fixed protection is lost if further contributions are made or if there’s any ‘benefit accrual’
+- Protection can, in some circumstances, be lost if further contributions are made or if there’s any ‘benefit accrual’

-- Protection can be lost by certain types of transfer or by starting a new arrangement
+- Protection can, in some circumstances, be lost by certain types of transfer or by starting a new arrangement

 Jump to the following sections of this guide: